johnnyfleet/arch-bootstrap/README.md

 # Arch-Bootstrap
 This project aims to bootstrap arch linux.
 Basically giving me a chance to learn more about linux.
-I'm quite impressed with my knowledge so far asI can at least understand what a problem might be and how I might google to overcome them on arch.
+I'm quite impressed with my knowledge so far as I can at least understand what a problem might be and how I might google to overcome them on arch.
 Arch seems to have a good amount og wiki info and community support and while it won't be my main device I certainly like the idea of it.

 ## First steps
 My first point of learning was to install arch via a combo of the following articles: